 We even make decisions while we sleep.
 Information that is processed during sleep helps make decisions while awake.
 Perhaps we can blame indecisiveness on a need for better or more sleep.

 Can we also attribute memory decline to a lack of sleep?
 Apparently, sleep helps create and consolidate memories.
 As we age, memory decline becomes a focus of concern.
 A recent study by Walker and colleagues found that memory impairment was linked to less deep sleep, and not necessarily a by-product of getting older.
 As we age, getting a good quality sleep can be more challenging due to hormonal fluctuations, etc.., but perhaps a loss of memory should be further explored as a sleep issue and not necessarily an age-related inevitability.
-But perhaps memory decline could be further explored as a sleep issue, not necessarily an age-related problem.

 Sleep can also bring out the painter or writer in you.
 Upon waking, each of us experiences what is called a hypnopompic state, or sleep inertia, where we find ourselves in a semi-dreamlike state before consciousness takes full charge.
 In this state of awakening from REM, many people receive creative insights and report waking early to create their finest work.